DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/04-evaluation/homework.md

 ## Deadline

-The deadline for submitting is 5 October (Wednesday), 23:00 CEST.
+The deadline for submitting is October 3 (Monday), 23:00 CEST.

 After that, the form will be closed.